-As part of the WRMP development process, DCWW identified a long list of feasible supply-side and demand-side options to resolve the forecast WRZ deficits.
-These options were subject to a staged filtering process designed to establish the best-value plan for DCWW taking into account the regional plan requirements.
-Welsh Water's revised draft WRMP24 therefore proposes:
+As part of the WRMP development process, DCWW initially identified feasible supply-side and demand-side options to resolve deficits, improve network resilience and make water available for transfer.
+These options were subject to a staged filtering process (which included a high-level consideration of the HRA-related risks associated with each option) designed to establish the best-value plan for DCWW taking into account the regional plan requirements.
+The draft WRMP24 therefore proposes: